microsoft/containers-toolkit/.github/CONTRIBUTING.md

         New-ExternalHelp -Path $commandsDir -OutputPath $enUSDir -Force
         ```

-1. Create a Pull Request to the [Microsoft/containers-toolkits](https://github.com/Microsoft/containers-toolkit) repositor with the changes
+1. Create a Pull Request to the [Microsoft/containers-toolkits](https://github.com/Microsoft/containers-toolkit) repository with the changes
         - Make sure you squash your commits
         - Sign your commits
 1. Link your Docs PR to your original change PR.